Yee Jenn Jong

-Yee Jenn Jong (余振忠 (Yú Zhènzhōng); born 24 March 1965) is a Singaporean politician.
-A member of the opposition Workers' Party (WP), he was previously a Non-constituency Member of Parliament of the 12th Parliament of Singapore between 2011 and 2015.
+Yee Jenn Jong (余振忠 (Yú Zhènzhōng); born 24 March 1965) is a Singaporean former politician.
+A member of the Workers' Party (WP), he was a Non-constituency Member of Parliament (NCMP) between 2011 and 2015.

 Education

 Yee studied at St Stephen's School and then St Patrick's School for his secondary education.
 He went on to study at Temasek Junior College.
 Yee later obtained a Bachelor of Science in computer science (Hons) from National University of Singapore (NUS), a Master of Science in computer science from NUS and a Master of Business Administration from Nanyang Technological University.

 Career

 Yee is also a self-styled education entrepreneur and consultant, as well as the founder of The Learning Grid and 360 Education.
-He is also the author of the book, Journey in Blue - A Peek into the Workers' Party of Singapore, published in 2020 by World Scientific.
-He is an author in World Scientific's World of Science Comic Series with the book Adventures with Energy.
+He is also the author of the book, Journey in Blue - A Peek into the Workers' Party of Singapore, published in 2020 by World Scientific., as well as Non-Constituency Members of Parliament: What's Next for the Scheme? (published 2024) and StepUp: The Workers' Party of Singapore 2.0 (published 2026).
+He is an author in World Scientific's World of Science Comic Series with the book Adventures with Energy, Adventures with Forces and Adventures with Man & the Environment.